dkolmakov/hm/README.md

 ## Motivation

-There are two main usage scenarios are kept in mind during the development:
+There are two main usage scenarios:

 ### Recover history

-It is a quite common issue when you return to some project development after a long break and don't remember exact commands you have used to build it, run tests or tune an environment for it.
+It is a quite common issue when you need to repeat some actions with a previously developed project but don't remember exact commands you have used for it.
 History manager provides a way to recover command history related to the specific directory, particular session or both.

 ### Synchronize history

-Beside the recovery of old histories it can be useful to synchronize histoties of several opened terminal sessions so the recently executed commands are quickly accessible everywhere.
-History manager completely satisfies this requirement by using the same command selection mechanism as for the history recovery case.
+The recovery of a history can be assumed as synchronization between previously existed session and the current one.
+But it may be also useful to synchronize histoties of several simultaneously opened terminal sessions so any executed command can be easily shared.
+History manager solves this by using the same command selection mechanism as for the history recovery case.
+For example, sessions with the same name can be synchronized by running `hm -s`

 ## Installation